Industrial Hearing Screenings

 OSHA Regulations and Compliance

-The Occupational Safety and Health Administration (OSHA) occupational noise exposure standard and hearing conservation amendment 29CFR 1910.95 require employers to establish and maintain a Hearing Conservation Program (HCP) for all employees whose noise exposure equals or exceeds an 8-hour time-weighted average sound level (TWA) of 85 dBA.
+The Occupational Safety and Health Administration (OSHA) occupational noise exposure standard and hearing conservation amendment 29CFR 1910.95 requires employers to establish and maintain a Hearing Conservation Program (HCP) for all employees whose noise exposure equals or exceeds an 8-hour time-weighted average sound level (TWA) of 85 dBA.
 Your company can achieve compliance by following a few relatively simple steps:

 - Assess Risk of Exposure: Noise exposure monitoring, or noise measurement, is required to determine which workers are at risk for excessive exposure to noise.
 It is important that monitoring take into account anything the worker may do during the workday that can contribute to his/her overall noise level.
 Workers must be enrolled in a Hearing Conservation Program (HCP), at no cost to them when any of the following working conditions are present: